quintype/malibu/why-malibu.md

 ### SEO Compliant

 All of Quintype's SEO features are already implemented via the [@quintype/seo](https://github.com/quintype/quintype-node-seo) package.

-### Design it your way

-Malibu does not enforce any constraints on the design of your site.
-You can build any kind of UI on top of malibu.

 ### Easy for developers to setup and deploy